samanthaandrews/samantha-andrews/posts/commitment-to-social-justice-diversity-and-inclusion.md

 ---
 title: My Commitment to Social Justice, Diversity & Inclusion
-description: I support racial justice for Black, Indigenous, and People of Color (BIPOC) and I am committed to being an inclusive, anti-racist organization
+description: I support racial justice for Black and Indigenous People of Color (BIPOC) and I am committed to being an inclusive, anti-racist organization
 date: 2020-06-21
 tags:
   - social justice